Opensourceful/WolfFlow/README.md

 | `progress.md`        | Tracks the progress of the project, including completed work, current tasks, and next steps.
 Uses a task list format.               |
 | `systemPatterns.md` | (Optional) Documents recurring patterns and standards used in the project (coding patterns, architectural patterns, testing patterns). |

-SeawolfFlow automatically manages these files.
+Seawolf Flow automatically manages these files.
 You generally don't need to edit them directly, although you can review them to understand the AI's knowledge.

 ## ✨ Features

 ### 🧠 Persistent Context

-SeawolfFlow remembers project details across sessions, maintaining a consistent understanding of your codebase, design decisions, and progress.
+Seawolf Flow remembers project details across sessions, maintaining a consistent understanding of your codebase, design decisions, and progress.

 ### ⚡ Real-time Updates